 The Master Plan is a comprehensive, long-range plan intended to guide the growth and development of a community.
 It contains elements that provide:

 - Community facilities

 - Open space

 Land Use Plan

 Plans for development are available for public inspection in the Land Use Department located at the Municipal Building.
-The Planning Board meets regularly.
+The Land Use Board meets on the fourth Monday of each month.
 Public participation is always encouraged and welcomed at these meetings.

-For additional information on Planning and Zoning Boards, please visit the New Jersey Planning Officials site.
+For additional information on Land Use Boards, please visit the New Jersey Planning Officials site.